 Biography

-He is a tenured professor of Music Theory, Solfège and Music Perception and head of research at the Conservatory “Antonio Vivaldi” of Alessandria, where he also teaches the first Italian ukulele university class, and he teaches Composition at the bachelors of the Conservatory of Lugano (Swiss Confederation).
+He is a tenured professor of Music Theory, Solfège and Music Perception, head of research, delegate for international projects, and Ukulele professor at the Conservatory “Antonio Vivaldi” of Alessandria.
+He also teaches Composition at the bachelors of the Conservatory of Lugano (Swiss Confederation).
 He is a member of the Istituto di Studi Superiori dell’Università dell’Insubria “Gerolamo Cardano” (Varese, Italy) and consultant of the Rivista di Analisi e Teoria Musicale (RATM, GATM journal).
 He taught the seminar Quantitative Methods for Art at The University School for Advanced Studies IUSS Pavia, an Italian Public Institution devoted to research and higher education.
 He is former professor of Composition, Harmony and Counterpoint at the Conservatory “Claudio Monteverdi” of Bolzano (Italy), of Music Theory and Computer Music at the Conservatory “Francesco Antonio Bonporti” of Trento (Italy), of Mathematical Music Theory, Harmony, Solfége, Acoustics, Arrengement and Transcription and Music Informatics at the “Franco Vittadini” Higher Institute of Music Studies (Pavia, Italy), of Music Theory at the Conservatory “G. Verdi” of Ravenna (Italy) and at the “O. Vecchi – A. Tonelli” Higher Institute of Music Studies of Modena (Italy) where he has also been head of the Music Theory Department.
 He was visiting lecturer of Analysis Pitch Oriented at the Conservatorio della Svizzera Italiana (Lugano, Swiss Confederation) and visiting lecturer of Music Analysis and lecturer of Game Engines by Sound Perspective at the Estonian Academy of Music and Theatre in Tallinn (Estonia).

 He researched 1) algebraic and geometrical formalization of musical elements, theoretically and taxonomically and in connection with compositional techniques, 2) mathematically informed aesthetics of music composition, 3) quantitative methods in music analysis and composition and 4) new technologies for composition and music didactics.
 On the subject he has given several lectures at many universities, conservatories and institutions, including: Yale University (New Haven, USA), Curtis Institute of Music (Philadelphia, USA), Universidad Nacional Autónoma de México (Mexico City), Open University (Milton Keynes, UK), Lithuanian Union of Composers (Vilnius, Lithuania), Politecnico di Milano (Italy), Biennale di Venezia (Italy).